christhomas/docker-dev-tools/README.md

 ddt dns add-domain mycompany.develop
 ```

+### Wildcards
+All configured domains are treated as wildcards.
+This means if you configure `mycompany.develop`, then ANY subdomains will work, such as `api.mycompany.develop` or `this.is.another.subdomain.mycompany.develop` or `mail.mycompany.develop`

+This is to make it easy to use and let you work without having to configure every single subdomain manually.
+Basically `*.mycompany.develop` will resolve to the ip address.

+### Basic Control
 To control the basic operating of the server, so you can work with the configuration you've made.
 Use these commands, they are self explanatory

 ```